stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 wood.
 This, however, did not suit the seeker; for he knew nothing of the way from Leng to Ooth-Nargai, and was likewise reluctant to awake lest he forget all he had so far gained in this dream.
-It were disastrous to his quest to forget the august and celestial faces of those seamen from the north who traded onyx in Celepha&iuml;s, and who, being the sons of gods, must point the way to the cold waste and Kadath where the Great Ones dwell.
+It were disastrous to his quest to forget the august and celestial faces of those seamen from the north who traded onyx in Celephaîs, and who, being the sons of gods, must point the way to the cold waste and Kadath where the Great Ones dwell.

 After much persuasion the ghoul consented to guide his guest inside the great